 Acetabular Labral (Hip) Tear

-At Children’s Andrews Institute, we provide comprehensive care and innovative treatments for every pediatric hip condition our patients may experience, including acetabular labral (hip) tears.
+At the Children’s Health Andrews Institute, we provide comprehensive care and innovative treatments for every pediatric hip condition our patients may experience, including acetabular labral (hip) tears.
 Our goal is to provide our patients with the most effective but least invasive options possible.

 When your child tears the cartilage (labrum) that cushions the hip joint (acetabulum), our physicians are here to help.
 Labral tears usually occur during sports and activities in which the hip rotates suddenly, like football or soccer.

 Some tears may only require medication, activity modification or rehab with our in-house physical therapists.
 But if surgery is needed, our surgeons offer a minimally invasive arthroscopic approach.
 They also have expertise treating related hip injuries such as:

 - Hip dysplasia in teens and young adults

 - Hip impingement

 What are the signs and symptoms of Acetabular Labral (Hip) Tear?

 - Limited range of motion

 - Discomfort walking